giuprinzi/hm2adm/README.md

 Prinzi Giuliana 1952137  prinzi.1952137@studenti.uniroma1.it

+This is the solution of the Homework 2 for Algorithmic Methods of Data Mining and Laboratory 2023/2024

 # Script description

 1. `Homework2_ADM.ipynb`: this file contains the answer to all RQ questions 1 through 8, the Algorithmic question and the AWS question